zzzprojects/learnentityframeworkcore5.com/README.md

 ## Entity Framework Core Approaches

-Currently, the Entity framework Core supports two development approaches, Code First approach, and Database-First approach, yet there is very little support available for the database first approach.
+Currently, the Entity Framework Core supports two development approaches, Code First approach, and Database-First approach, yet there is very little support available for the database first approach.

 * But for the code first approach, Entity Framework Core has proven to be effectively useful.
 * With code first approach the Entity framework Core first creates the classes for the given data and then it uses the default conventions which can be changed by users' need, it uses these conventions to create relevant database and database tables.